miermontoto/dotfiles/README.md

 Current configuration of my linux enviroments.

 # General information
-- Fedora 35, Wayland, GNOME 41, Mutter, using fish as shell.
+- 2x Fedora 35, Wayland and X11, GNOME 41, Mutter, using fish as shell.
-- Pop_OS!
-21.10, X11, GNOME 40, Mutter, using fish as shell.

 ### screenshots